billwear/maas-rad/writing-guide.md

 <h2 id="heading--comments">Comments</h2>

-Occasionally it may be appropriate to include a comment to explain or organize some text.
+Occasionally it may be appropriate to include a comment to explain or organise some text.
 This ends up as an HTML comment -- which can be read online, even if only in the browser inspection window -- so take it seriously:

 ```
 <!--